Food presentation: Bento box

-A bento box is a Japanese meal traditionally consisting of rice, meat or fish, and vegetables served in a portable box.
-In Japan, as well as in the United States, a large focus is placed on the aesthetic arrangement of the food.
-There have even been contests to see who can come up with the most inventive way of creating bento boxes, allowing for creativity in amateur chefs and everyday people.
+A Bento box is a Japanese meal traditionally consisting of rice, meat or fish, and vegetables served in a portable box.
+In Japan, as well as in the United States, a large focus is placed on the aesthetic arrangement of the food including contests for the most inventive way of creating bento boxes, allowing for creativity in amateur chefs and everyday people.
 Sometimes bento boxes are used to make sculptural designs, such as rice shaped to look like animals.
 These specific types of bento boxes are known as Kyaraben or charaben, (キャラ弁) a shortened form of character bento. (キャラクター弁当 kyarakutā bentō) Kyaraben are most often made by mothers to encourage their children to eat more nutritious diets and as a way of showing their love and dedication.

 Kaiseki

-Kaiseki (懐石) is a Japanese multi-course haute cuisine dinner consisting of 7-14 courses, often served at ryokan, but also in small restaurants known as ryōtei, particularly in Kyoto.
+Kaiseki (懐石) is a Japanese multi-course haute cuisine dinner consisting of 7–14 courses, often served at ryokan, but also in small restaurants known as ryōtei, particularly in Kyoto.
 A large focus of kaiseki is in the elaborate preparation and aesthetic presentation of these meals to enhance the natural flavors of fresh, local ingredients.
 Meals are often garnished with edible leaves and flowers to enhance the seasonality of the meal and its ingredients and are arranged to resemble natural plants and animals.

 Kaiseki dinners most commonly involve an appetizer, sashimi, a simmered dish, a grilled dish, and a steamed dish.
 Other dishes may be added or omitted depending on the chef.